 An intoxicated character is interacting with a police officer, generally as a result of a traffic stop.
 They are clearly impaired, but are trying to act as if they aren't.
-Expect an Alcohol Hic
+Expect an Alcohol Hic or two.

 - In one of the Teenage Worrier books, Letty offers this advice;